-Use the wizard to add PingFederate environment to PingCentral.
+Use the wizard to add PingFederate and PingAccess environments to PingCentral.

 - 1. On the Environments page, click Add Environment. - 2.
-On the Connect to Instances page, Complete the PingFederate Admin, PingFederate Admin Username, and PingFederate Admin Password fields with your authentication information.
+On the Connect to Instances page, connect to a PingFederate environment: - 1.
+Complete the PingFederate Admin, PingFederate Admin Username, and PingFederate Admin Password fields with your authentication information.